The Lion King

 The Lion King follows the plot of the movie, from Simba’s innocent trials as a child to his coming of age journey as an adult.
 Although it does not have cutscenes most of the iconic scenes from the movie have been recreated as levels.
 The games does a great job differentiating between young Simba and his adult form and were it better balanced could have been a classic.

 As a cub Simba is weak.
-He can’t attack enemies with his claws but can pounce on their heads.
+He cannot attack enemies with his claws but can pounce on their heads.
 His puny roar can only affect the weakest of enemies for a few seconds.
 While running you can roll, knocking out weak enemies or flipping them on their back.
 Because of his limitations little Simba’s levels are focused on platforming.
 The early levels have an almost playful tone as you hunt for collectibles in the Pridelands and frolic with animals in Roar at Monkeys.
 It isn’t long before a sinister tone starts to creep in, mirroring the film’s pace.
 Hyenas prey around the Elephant Graveyard and the game uses the second person view in a harrowing stampede.
 The game shies away from showing the darker elements of the film but you know what happens.
 You have one last “happy” journey in Hakuna Matata before Simba is exiled.

 When Simba returns as an adult he doesn’t play around.
 He can swipe anyone dumb enough to cross his path.
 You can no longer roll but you don’t need it.
 Instead you can toss enemies over your shoulder, a key move that comes in handy in the end.
 That pitiful roar now scares the bejesus out of almost everything, leaving them open for attack.
 The focus shifts as the game becomes more combat heavy.
 There is less platforming as the stages become larger and maze like.
 The variety in level design that was prevalent in the first half is gone but I do feel the combat and less sloppy controls make up for it.